jccsvq/mesomath/tutorial.md

 (See page 8 of [Floating calculation in Mesopotamia](https://hal.science/hal-01515645v2/document) by Christine Proust).

+> The `metrotable` tool, which specializes in printing segments of metrological tables, is located in the `progs` subdirectory of this package.
+It also includes its own [tutorial.html](https://jccsvq.github.io/mesomath/progs/metrotable.html).

 For objects of the same class, the following operations are available:

 * Addition